IoIqq/CDDA/doc/翻译/MONSTERS.md

 ## "attack_cost"
 (integer, optional)

 Number of moves per regular attack.
+Higher values means the monster attacks less often (e.g. a monster with a speed of 100 and an attack_cost of 1000 attacks about once every 10 seconds).

 ## "diff"
 (integer, optional)

 Monster baseline difficulty.
 Impacts the shade used to label the monster, and if it is above 30 a kill will be recorded in the memorial log.
-Monster difficult is calculated based on expected melee damage, dodge, armor, hit points, speed, morale, aggression, and vision ranges.
-The calculation does not handle ranged special attacks or unique special attacks very well, and baseline difficulty can be used to account for that.
+Monster difficulty is calculated based on expected melee damage, dodge, armor, hit points, speed, morale, aggression, and vision ranges, and the defined ``diff`` value is added on top of that.
+The calculation does not handle special attacks, and baseline difficulty can be used to offset that gap.
 Suggested values:

 Value | Description
 ---   | ---